-- Promote use of work-based training: partner with Chambers of Commerce, Economic Development Associations, and Industry Associations, and their employer members to identify and support worker training projects (i.e., incumbent worker training, on-the-job training and work experience) in target sectors. - Strategize and streamline outreach: develop a value proposition for employers and develop a coordinated outreach strategy for businesses utilizing Industry Associations, Economic Development Associations, and Chambers of Commerce as information repositories and points of contact.
+Promote use of work-based training: partner with Chambers of Commerce, Economic Development Associations, and Industry Associations, and their employer members to identify and support worker training projects (i.e., incumbent worker training, on-the-job training, and work experience) in target sectors.
+Continue to meet or exceed 20% of program expenditures on youth work experience development.